tobybreckon/fire-detection-cnn/.github/ISSUE_TEMPLATE/bug_report.md

  - OpenCV Version: [e.g. 3.4.x]

 **Additional context**
-Add any other context about the problem here.
+< insert any other context about the problem here >.